The Calvert Sporting Team

 Matt Smith // Shooting Instructor & Gunroom Manager

-Matt studied Countryside Management at Harper Adams University and it was during his placement year, that he first made contact with Davis & Bowring and from here continued his career into field sports.
-Matt was also a regular feature on the notoriously successful Harper Adams clay pigeon shooting team, making contact with the local farmers in the area it was not uncommon to find Matt in a hide decoying pigeons rather than in a lecture theatre!
+This led Matt to study Countryside Management at Harper Adams University and it was during his placement year, that he first made contact with Sporting Agents Davis & Bowring and from here he continued his career into field sports as Shoot Host, Instructor and Logistics Manager.
+Matt was also a regular feature on the successful Harper Adams clay pigeon shooting team, during his free time it was not uncommon to find Matt in a pigeon hide or helping on local shoot days.

-Life in Oxfordshire sees Matt immersed in the shooting world, finding time outside of work to shoot clay pigeons as well as the real deal with thousands of acres of arable farming on the doorstep, offering plenty of decoying opportunities as well as Fallow, Roe and Muntjac stalking.
+Life in Oxfordshire sees Matt immersed in the shooting world, finding time outside of work to shoot clay pigeons and wood pigeons, and also enjoys stalking the local Fallow, Roe and Muntjac population.

 Tom Briggs // Shooting Instructor and Sporting Assistant

-Tom’s interest in shooting first started at the age of 11 when he started beating on a local pheasant syndicate.
+Tom has always been a keen countryman but his interest in shooting first started at the age of 11 when he regularly went beating on a local pheasant syndicate.
 For his 12th birthday he was gifted a shooting lesson and has never had a gun out of his hand since.
-Growing up in a rural area on the edge of the Yorkshire Dales and working on a farm from a young age, Tom has always been out in the field learning field craft to shoot crows, rabbits and pigeons and very much enjoys a day’s decoying.
+Growing up on the edge of the Yorkshire Dales Tom worked on a farm from a very young age which gave him access to all the shooting he could fit in, this is where he learnt his detailed field craft knowledge shooting crows, rabbits, pigeons and latterly pheasants and grouse.

-At the age of 18 Tom wanted to test his skills and started competing in trap shooting competitions, where within his first year he represented the England Shooting Team at the Home International competition in Scotland.
+At the age of 18 Tom started competing in trap shooting competitions and quickly progressed to the England Junior team, in his first year he represented the England Shooting Team at the Home International competition in Scotland.
 The following year he represented the England team again, this time in Ireland, before having to devote more of his time to his degree.
+Whilst studying Land Management at the Royal Agricultural University, he still found time to be an active member of the shooting club and competed as part of the men’s first team throughout his time there.

 Luke is hugely enthusiastic, full of energy and positivity which is infectious, he has a real passion for game shooting and for seeing people improve with the coaching delivered whether that is shooting grouse or pheasant.